 (Remember: Google wants to keep users on their platform rather than redirecting them to a website-and they’ll reward you for it, potentially with the three-pack result.)

-“What exactly is a Google Post?”
+“What exactly is a Google Update?”
 I hear you asking.

 It’s similar to a social media update, like a tweet or Facebook update.
-There are three main types of Google Post that you can choose from when creating content for the Google Posts platform:
+There are three main types of Update that you can choose from when creating content for your Google Business Profile:

-This style of Google Post is likely to be your most-used.
+This style of Update is likely to be your most-used.
 It’s typically used to provide general information about your business.

 But what should you post about?

-What’s New posts have a field for text, a photo/video option, an external link, and a call-to-action button.
+These updates have a field for the description of your update, a photo option, and an option to add a call-to-action button which will direct users to a link of your choice.
 You don’t have to use all four, but it’s the perfect option for posting content regularly and engaging local searchers.

 b) Event posts